The making of Wild is the Wind

 ¨I never let a rhinestone go unturned¨ - Dolly Parton

-Thanks to Swarovski's amazing hot-fix solution, we were still able to embellish the fans.
-The crystals needed to be attached post mount (when the fabric has already been stuck to the fabric).
+Thanks to Swarovski's amazing hot-fix solution, we were still able to embellish the hand-fans.
+The crystals needed to be attached post mount (when the fabric has already been stuck to the hand-fan).

 Image of swarovski crystals clear colour.
 Hot fix tool, heads and brush